Depression And Sex: How Mental Health Affects Your Sex Life

 Can depression impact sexual function?

-Depression has an impact on many facets of daily life.
+Depression affects many facets of daily life.
 Work, school, friendships, family relationships, and self-care can be adversely affected.
 However, for some, its impact is felt most significantly in sexuality and intimate relationships.
-Its effects can be felt twofold, as the symptoms of depression often decrease libido and drive.
+Its effects can be felt twofold, as the symptoms of depression often decrease libido and sex drive.
 At the same time, sexual dysfunction is counted among the many side effects of common depression medications.

 For some relationships, sexual intimacy may not be the primary factor in establishing and maintaining connections.
 However, for others, a healthy sexual connection is critical.
 Although depression often affects sexual relationships, it may also result in a loss of interest in any sexual activity, including masturbation and sexual fantasies.

 Regardless of how low libido affects you, it may create a negative cycle of guilt and frustration that can contribute to depression.
-However, there are a few steps you can take to recover your sexual desire and build healthy sexual relationships despite these symptoms.
+However, there are steps you can take to recover your sexual desire and build healthy sexual relationships despite depression symptoms.

 Depression symptoms and risk factors